opendatasoft/ods-documentation/source/configuring_domain/01_managing_security/oidc.rst

    - ``end_session_endpoint``
    - ``jwks_uri``

-4. If you would like to disable local user creation, making sure only existing users can connect to the platform through OpenID Connect, edit the "Disable local user provisioning" checkbox.
+4. If you would like to disable local user creation, making sure only existing users can connect to the platform through OpenID Connect, check the "Disable local user provisioning" checkbox.

 5. Input the application credentials associated with your Opendatasoft domain.